xndrleib/GitHub-Repository-Parser/README.md

 ## Configuration

-Create a `config.yaml` in your project directory:
+Create a `config.yaml` in your project directory (or use a different filename):

 ```yaml
 github_url: "https://github.com/youruser/yourrepo"